East West Bancorp (NASDAQ:EWBC) Posts Earnings Results, Beats Expectations By $0.12 EPS

-East West Bancorp (NASDAQ:EWBC) announced its earnings results on Wednesday.
-The financial services provider reported $1.15 earnings per share for the quarter, topping the Zacks’ consensus estimate of $1.03 by $0.12, MarketWatch Earnings reports.
-East West Bancorp had a net margin of 31.05% and a return on equity of 11.80%.
-The firm had revenue of $416.40 million during the quarter, compared to analyst estimates of $386.02 million.
-During the same period in the prior year, the business earned $1.28 EPS.
-The company’s revenue for the quarter was down 3.4% compared to the same quarter last year.
+East West Bancorp (NASDAQ:EWBC) posted its earnings results on Wednesday.
+The financial services provider reported $1.15 EPS for the quarter, beating the consensus estimate of $1.03 by $0.12, MarketWatch Earnings reports.
+East West Bancorp had a return on equity of 11.80% and a net margin of 31.05%.
+The firm had revenue of $416.40 million for the quarter, compared to analysts’ expectations of $386.02 million.
+During the same period last year, the firm earned $1.28 EPS.
+The firm’s revenue was down 3.4% compared to the same quarter last year.

-The firm also recently declared a quarterly dividend, which will be paid on Tuesday, February 23rd.
+The company also recently disclosed a quarterly dividend, which will be paid on Tuesday, February 23rd.
 Investors of record on Tuesday, February 9th will be issued a dividend of $0.33 per share.
-This represents a $1.32 dividend on an annualized basis and a yield of 2.18%.
-The ex-dividend date of this dividend is Monday, February 8th.
-East West Bancorp’s payout ratio is currently 22.73%.
+The ex-dividend date is Monday, February 8th.
+This represents a $1.32 annualized dividend and a dividend yield of 2.19%.
+East West Bancorp’s dividend payout ratio is 22.73%.

+A number of equities analysts have issued reports on EWBC shares.
+Morgan Stanley increased their price target on East West Bancorp from $59.00 to $64.00 and gave the company an “overweight” rating in a research note on Thursday, January 7th.
+UBS Group raised East West Bancorp from a “neutral” rating to a “buy” rating and raised their price objective for the stock from $39.00 to $71.00 in a research note on Friday, January 8th.
+TheStreet raised East West Bancorp from a “c+” rating to a “b” rating in a research report on Tuesday, November 24th.
+Finally, Zacks Investment Research raised East West Bancorp from a “hold” rating to a “buy” rating and set a $54.00 target price for the company in a research report on Tuesday, January 5th.
+Five investment analysts have rated the stock with a hold rating and four have given a buy rating to the company.
+The stock currently has a consensus rating of “Hold” and a consensus price target of $73.63.

-In other news, Vice Chairman Douglas Paul Krause sold 9,074 shares of East West Bancorp stock in a transaction that occurred on Wednesday, December 16th.
+In related news, Vice Chairman Douglas Paul Krause sold 9,074 shares of the stock in a transaction on Wednesday, December 16th.
 The stock was sold at an average price of $49.45, for a total transaction of $448,709.30.
-Following the completion of the transaction, the insider now directly owns 36,720 shares in the company, valued at approximately $1,815,804.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-0.72% of the stock is owned by corporate insiders.
+Following the completion of the sale, the insider now directly owns 36,720 shares in the company, valued at $1,815,804.
+The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
+0.72% of the stock is currently owned by company insiders.

-Several research analysts have recently weighed in on EWBC shares.
-Zacks Investment Research raised East West Bancorp from a “hold” rating to a “buy” rating and set a $54.00 price objective for the company in a research report on Tuesday, January 5th.
-UBS Group upgraded shares of East West Bancorp from a “neutral” rating to a “buy” rating and lifted their price objective for the company from $39.00 to $71.00 in a report on Friday, January 8th.
-Morgan Stanley increased their target price on shares of East West Bancorp from $59.00 to $64.00 and gave the stock an “overweight” rating in a report on Thursday, January 7th.
-Finally, TheStreet raised shares of East West Bancorp from a “c+” rating to a “b” rating in a research report on Tuesday, November 24th.
-Five investment analysts have rated the stock with a hold rating and four have assigned a buy rating to the company.
-The stock presently has a consensus rating of “Hold” and a consensus price target of $73.63.

 East West Bancorp, Inc operates as the bank holding company for East West Bank that provides a range of personal and commercial banking services to businesses and individuals in the United States and Greater China.
 It operates through three segments: Consumer and Business Banking, Commercial Banking, and Other.